183 injured in Algeria protests: state news agency

 Tens of thousands of protesters called on the ailing, 82-year-old Bouteflika to abandon plans to seek re-election in an April presidential vote — Algeria’s biggest anti-government rallies since the Arab Spring eight years ago.

+He has not formally confirmed he will stand, although representatives have indicated he will do so.
+APS reported on Saturday that Bouteflika had named Abdelghani Zaalane as his campaign director.

-The protests were mostly peaceful but scuffles between police and protesters broke out late on Friday near the presidential place in the capital Algiers.
+Friday’s protests were mostly peaceful but scuffles between police and protesters broke out in the evening near the presidential place in the capital Algiers.

 Algiers was quiet on Saturday.